damugua/bagarino-docker/README.md

 ### Entering a Docker Container

-I know using an `sshd` daemon is [considered evil](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/), but, as of today, I still you this method.
+I know using an `sshd` daemon is [considered evil](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/), but, as of today, I still use this method.

-More info could be found at the [docker-cheat-sheet](https://raw.githubusercontent.com/wsargent/docker-cheat-sheet/master)
+More info and alternatives could be found at the [docker-cheat-sheet](https://raw.githubusercontent.com/wsargent/docker-cheat-sheet/master)